Charter School Leadership: How to Build a Balanced, Effective Team

 Who signs checks?

-Who decides the hiring procedures for a new director?
+Who determines hiring procedures for new leadership roles?

 Who writes job descriptions?